When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 So, usually, it’ll be rare that you run out of content.
 And it’ll be rare that there’s user fatigue even if you get to brands worth billions of dollars.

-Look at the biggest brands out there, Apple is one of the best examples and then even Pantene, which is a multi-billion dollar brand around the world.
-They don’t even have fatigue, per se, right?
+And then even Pantene, which is a multi-billion dollar brand around the world.
+They don’t even have brand fatigue.

 So, it’s about reach versus saying, ‘Oh man, it’s been two years of saying we’re ridiculously delicious and showing a closeup of our melt-in-your-mouth, unbelievably yummy bars.’

 We could make the mistake of saying, ‘That’s kind of boring now.
 We’ve done that for two years.’
-No, no, no. We’re just at the tip of the iceberg.

 Anna: